-- The Fine Arts Division can advertise your recital in the following ways: - Share your Facebook event. - Post in Instagram and Facebook stories. - Include in a weekly eblast email (The Weekly Happenings) - Print and display 10 posters around campus.
-The student is responsible for creating a poster, but can choose any design. - All materials must be provided at least 2 weeks before the recital.
+- The Fine Arts Division can advertise your recital in the following ways: - Print and display 10 posters around campus.
+The student is responsible for creating a poster. - Slide on the gallery/atrium televisions. - These materials must be provided at least 2 weeks before the recital.
 If this deadline is not met, your recital will not be advertised by the Fine Arts Division.